 • Corporations and Corporate Bodies

-• Hindu Undivided family (HUF)
+• Hindu Undivided Family (HUF)

 • Trust / Society / Club / Association.

-Registrations under Professional Tax Act
+Registration under the Professional Tax Act

-Under the Professional Tax Regulations in Karnataka, an employer must obtain Two registrations depending on the status whether there are people employed by the business or not.
+Under the Professional Tax Regulations in Karnataka, an employer must obtain two registrations depending on the status whether there are people employed by the business or not.

 Professional Tax Employer Registration